Culross Palace and Royal Burgh

 History, tourist information, and nearby accommodation

-Not really a palace nor indeed even royal, this attractive house was built between 1597 and 1611, by Sir George Bruce, and is an outstanding example of 17th century domestic architecture.
-The interiors are fascinating, with colourfully painted pine panelling depicting Biblical scenes, plus Dutch tiles, and authentic 17th and 18th century furniture.
+Not really a palace nor indeed even royal, this attractive house was built between 1597 and 1611 by Sir George Bruce, and is an outstanding example of 17th-century domestic architecture.
+The interiors are fascinating, with colourfully painted pine panelling depicting Biblical scenes, plus Dutch tiles, and authentic 17th and 18th-century furniture.

 The north wing is a separate building dating from 1611.
-It has a stables, byre and hayloft on the ground floor, and above these are apartments with rich panelling decorated with still more ceiling and wall paintings.
+It has a stable, byre and hayloft on the ground floor, and above these are apartments with rich panelling decorated with still more ceiling and wall paintings.

 Among the rooms open to the public is The Laird's Room, leading to a stone-vaulted strongroom, where Sir George's valuable documents were stored for safe-keeping.
 Documents like royal charters were just as valuable as actual cash, and Sir George needed a safe, fireproof place for storage.